Local explosions and extinction in continuous-state branching processes with logistic competition: Proofs of the main results

 \subsection{Proof of Theorem \ref{infimuminexcursion}}

 Our objective is to find the law of the infimum of an excursion.
-The Markov property under the excursion measure $n_Z$ states that for any $a>0$ and $z\in [0,\infty)$, under $n_Z$, the shifted process $(\epsilon(t+a),0\leq t\leq \zeta-a)$ has the same law as $(\zmin_t,t<\zeta_\infty)$ started from $z$, see e.g. \cite[page 117]{Bertoin96}.
-We start by collecting some facts for the minimal process.
+We start by finding the law of the infimum $Z^{\min}$ started from an arbitrary $z\in (0,\infty)$. \begin{lemma} For any $a\geq 0$, and $z>a$,